Lakshya-CTF/write-ups-2020/Can-You-Hack-FTP/explanation.md

 Open the pcap file in a suitable application.
 The flag is waiting to be seen.

 ## Explanation:
-As all transmitted data is not encrypted, you can clearly see everything by viewing the pcap file which has captured all packets.
+As all transmitted data is not encrypted, you can clearly see everything by viewing the pcap file, using Wireshark, which has captured all the packets.

 Flag:  `lakshya_CTF{fTp_5h0w5_4ll}`